 It is officially summer on the calendar which means we are even closer to the start of the 2021 football season.
-In fact, the NFL Preseason will kick off in a couple of months with the traditional Hall of Fame Game in Canton, Ohio, on August 5, 2021.
-The Dallas Cowboys will take on the Pittsburgh Steelers and even though the game will not officially count, sports bettors will be more than happy to wager on it.
+In fact, the NFL Preseason will kick off soon with the traditional Hall of Fame Game in Canton, Ohio, on August 4, 2022.
+The Jacksonville Jaguars will take on the Las Vegas Raiders and even though the game will not officially count, sports bettors will be more than happy to wager on it.

 The biggest mistake most NFL bettors make is playing parlays.
 Instead of wagering on a single game, a parlay means betting on two or more outcomes.
 For example, instead of betting only on the Chiefs at -3, you also parlay that bet with a wager on the Titans +7.
 The two bets are correlated, which means that both of your wagers must win in order for you to cash your ticket.

 We know that the huge payout odds of 12 to 1 on a nice four-team parlay are great to look at on paper.
 However, the math on parlays is enormously skewed in the sportsbook's favor.
 In fact, the house edge on a straight bet is only 4.75%.
 The house edge on a four-team parlay at 12 to 1 odds is a gigantic 18.75%.

 While you may get lucky and hit a parlay every once in a great while, you cannot outrun the math over the long haul.
 The near 5% edge on straight bets is tough enough to overcome.
 Don’t willingly give your book nearly four times the mathematical advantage right out of the gate.

 Make single bets on sides and totals (or even some player props) the cornerstone of your NFL betting strategy.
 Your bankroll will thank you!

 Lots of crazy action junkies love to bet on every single NFL game.
 This is a recipe for absolute disaster as far as your bankroll is concerned.
 Here is why.